Nitesh-18/Result-Analysis/README.md

 ## Requirements

 - Ensure you have the necessary dependencies installed.
-- The program is compatible with [mention any specific operating systems or environments if applicable].
+- The program is compatible with JupiterLab, GoogleCollab.

 ## Installation